Madrid nights according to Hemingway

 📍 Sobrino de Botín Restaurant

 Founded in 1725, this is the oldest restaurant in the world according to Guinness World Records.
-Hemingway mentioned it in Fiesta and considered it one of his favourites.
+Hemingway mentioned it in The Sun Also Rises and considered it one of his favorites.
 Try the roast suckling pig, their signature dish.

 Photo

-A Madrid classic where Hemingway enjoyed garlic prawns accompanied by a good sweet wine.
+A Madrid classic where Hemingway enjoyed garlic prawns paired with a good sweet wine.
 Perfect for a stop between walks.

 Grandfather's House | Official tourism website